 An order denying a motion to dismiss based on an extradited person's claim of immunity from civil service of process under the "principle of specialty" is not immediately appealable.
 See Van Cauwenberghe v.
-Biard, 486 U.S. 517, 523-24 (1988) (claim of immunity under the principle of specialty effectively reviewable following final judgment because not founded on the right not to stand trial).
+Biard, 486 U.S. 517, 523-24 j.
+Settlement Agreement (Contractual Immunity)

+(1988) (claim of immunity under the principle of specialty effectively reviewable following final judgment because not founded on the right not to stand trial).